Blog · Review Essay · Last reviewed June 24, 2026

 The Machine Reading

-That is the governance problem.
-If a system has many agents, then responsibility cannot stop at the visible chat window.
+That is why agentic AI is less a question of personality than of jurisdiction.
 Who designed the routing?
 What memories were available?
 Which tool calls were permitted?
 What policy layer overrode what answer?
 Which logs remain inspectable?
 Which component learned from user behavior?
 What part of the system is authorized to say no?

 Where the Book Shows Its Age